-If you are reading this article than you know well our buddy Tom Bukovac – AKA The Session Man, AKA Uncle Larry.
+If you are reading this article then you know well our buddy Tom Bukovac – AKA The Session Man, AKA Uncle Larry.
 But just in case you need an introduction, go and watch the Tom Bukovac Homeskoolin Show on YouTube – any episode will do it justice and have you hooked and wanting more.

 Or if you want to come in with a show worthy of a guitar hero legend, have a look at episode 100 and you will know what I mean.

-As a fellow session player, prog rock fan, and with David Gilmour as our favorite guitarist, I found gold when I found uncle Larry’s channel.
+As a fellow session player, prog-rock fan, and with David Gilmour as our favorite guitarist, I found gold when I found uncle Larry’s channel.
 Personally, I would still be watching Tom Bukovac homeskoolin us even if Uncle Larry quit playing his mesmerizing intros and giving out free guitar wisdom – but here on this article I want to focus on Tom Bukovac’s guitar lessons and try the best as I can to list some that opened my eyes and improved me as a session player over the last year.

 Your goal is to be free

 By watching only 1 episode of Tom Bukovac Homeskoolin and his mesmerizing intros, you will notice that Uncle Larry is always in the zone when playing.
-He even takes the concept further by being in, out, above, below and stretching the zone.
+He even takes the concept further by being in, out, above, below, and stretching the zone.
 In his words “drifting” “floating” somewhere above in space.
 He is Free!

-What I mean by being free is that he doesn’t need to think about chords, scales or anything else.
-He just plays – and the secret to that lies in having mastered the fretboard, techniques and developing your “groove” for melody and rhythm.
+What I mean by being free is that he doesn’t need to think about chords, scales, or anything else.
+He just plays – and the secret to that lies in having mastered the fretboard, techniques, and developing your “groove” for melody and rhythm.

 All the techniques learned, all the theory and knowledge points out to the ultimate goal of forgetting about all of them and being Free in your playing.